Robust Estimation of Hypernasality in Dysarthria with Acoustic Model Likelihood Features: Introduction

 Automated hypernasality assessment systems have been proposed as an objective alternative to perceptual assessment.
-Instrumentation-based direct assessment techniques visualize the velopharyngeal closing mechanism using videofluoroscopy \cite{henningssonfluor} or magnetic resonance imaging (MRI) \cite{kao2008magnetic} and provide information about velopharyngeal port size and shape \cite{bettens}.
-These methods are invasive and may cause pain and discomfort to the patients.
-As an alternative, nasometry seeks to measure \textit{nasalence}, the modulation of the velopharyngeal opening area, by estimating the acoustic energy from the nasal cavity relative to the oral cavity.
-This is done by measuring the acoustic energy from two microphones separated by a plate that isolates the mouth from the nose \cite{pentax}.
-In some cases, nasalance scores yield a modest correlation with perceptual judgment of hypernasality \cite{brancamp2010relationship, watterson1993relationship}, however there is considerable evidence that this relationship depends on the person and the reading passages used during assessment \cite{watterson1993relationship}, \cite{sinko2017assessment}.
-Because of this, the clinician's perception of hypernasality is often the de-facto gold-standard in clinical practice \cite{chapman2016americleft}.
+Instrumentation-based direct assessment techniques visualize the velopharyngeal closing mechanism using videofluoroscopy \cite{henningssonfluor} or magnetic resonance imaging \cite{kao2008magnetic} and provide information about velopharyngeal port size and shape \cite{bettens}.
+These methods are invasive and can cause patients pain and discomfort.
+Alternatively, nasometry measures \textit{nasalance}, the modulation of the velopharyngeal opening area, by estimating the acoustic energy from the nasal cavity relative to the oral cavity with two microphones separated by a plate that isolates the mouth from the nose \cite{pentax}.
+In some cases, nasalance scores yield a modest correlation with perceptual judgment of hypernasality \cite{brancamp2010relationship, watterson1993relationship}; however, there is considerable evidence that this relationship depends on the person and the reading passages used during assessment \cite{watterson1993relationship}, \cite{sinko2017assessment}.
 Furthermore, properly administering the evaluation requires significant training and it cannot be used to evaluate hypernasality from existing speech recordings.
+Thus, the clinician's perception of hypernasality is often the de-facto gold-standard in clinical practice \cite{chapman2016americleft}.

+An appealing alternative to instrumentation-based techniques is the direct estimation of hypernasality from recorded audio.
+This family of methods aims to measure the atypical acoustic resonance from VPD as an objective proxy for hypernasal speech.
+Systems that can accurately and consistently rate changes to a patient's hypernasality directly from the speech signal could enable remote tracking of neurological disease progression from a mobile device or home computer \cite{beijer2015asynchronous}.